 Greetings from the USS Sterett Association

 Newsletters are provided via email approximately each quarter.
 Newsletters contain a myriad of articles pertaining to the Sterett and/or its people.
 We welcome input.
-Sign up today using the Association News link to the left.
+Subscribe To The Sterett Association Newsletter

 Please consider supporting the Association by becoming a member.
 Dues are only $20 annually.
 Being part of the Sterett Association will provide you the opportunity to reconnect and remain in touch with old shipmates who share that special feeling about the USS Sterett.
 Use the Membership link to the left.

 Commemorative Drawing for the Christening of USS Sterett (DDG-104)May 19, 2007 By Peter Hsu